pordonj/shadowlands-dungeon-copypaste/halls-of-atonement.md

 ## Lord Chamberlain
 ### Trash
 `Kill Tormented Souls so we can kill Sigar.
+Sigar can also be LOSed from the souls behind the walls in the back.
 Be ready to kite fixating adds.`

 ### Boss
 `Boss has a frontal cone and ramping DOT.
 Boss tosses statues that he links to, to the direction he is facing.
 At 70/40%, dodge him pulling in the statues, dodge him pushing out the statues, then intercept the beams.`